-This hearty Instant Pot Minestrone Soup is a quick take on the classic Italian soup, and it’s made super-fast with a few pantry staples and the Instant Pot!
-Get ready because dinner is going to be good.
+This hearty Instant Pot Minestrone Soup is a quick take on the classic Vegetarian Minestrone soup.
+It’s made super-fast with a few pantry staples and the Instant Pot.
+Get ready because dinner is going to be so good.

 Easy Minestrone Soup

-This Instant Pot Minestrone Soup is a meal that’s perfect for busy weeknights since you don’t need to go much further than the pantry.
+This Instant Pot Minestrone Soup is a dinner idea perfect for busy weeknights since it comes together in a flash.

-But do they have the same nutritional value?
-Yes!
-What I love is that canned vegetables and fruit are harvested at the peak of ripeness and canned within a few hours, to seal their nutrition and flavor.
+One thing I love about canned vegetables and fruit is that they are harvested at the peak of ripeness and canned within a few hours, to seal their nutrition and flavor.
 Since they are already cooked, all we need to do is add, stir, and heat.
 This can speed up cooking times, while still allowing you to serve a nutrient-dense dinner to your family.

 This, my friend, is the best part about stocking our pantries with canned staples.
 Healthy family meals, fast.
 Simple enough, right?